 SEM 2700 Career Planning and Development (3 cr.)
+Prerequisite(s): None

 This module develops the soft skills that will allow students to transit to the workplace.
 Students are equipped with the necessary skills to gain employment.
 Industry talks from companies from various sectors will be conducted to give students a better understanding of different sectors and their professional advancements.